danurna/ZJoystick/README.md

 ##COCOS2D ZJoystick API (Version 1.4)

 ##How To Use
-1. import Joystick header file -> #import "ZJoystick.h"
+1. Import Joystick header file -> `#import "ZJoystick.h"`
-2. Add <ZJoystickDelegate> in the interface declaration
+2. Add `ZJoystickDelegate` in the interface declaration
-3. then add these codes below to any of your scenes
+3. Initialize `ZJoystick` and add it to your scene

 ```
 //Controlled Object